butterflymx installation convert old intercom

 • Bluetooth

-Wireless intercoms save you maintenance costs by eliminating the need for wiring and simplifying the device’s maintenance process.
-But not all wireless intercoms have visitor management capabilities.
+Compared to wired intercom systems, wireless intercoms reduce maintenance costs by eliminating the need for wired installation and simplifying the device’s maintenance process.
+However, not all wireless intercoms have visitor management capabilities.
 While some wireless systems require installing substations in every unit, the best systems operate with tenants’ smartphones and don’t require in-building hardware.

 Although wireless intercoms are a step in the right direction, there’s still one more option that gives residents features and flexibility while cutting installation and maintenance costs.
 And that solution is mobile access control systems.